DelroyGayle/Biblia-Posters-PP5/README.md

 - the site will allow registered users to share reviews about their purchases and interactions with Biblia Poster
 - depending on particular times of the year which depict special Biblical significance, the site will offer users 25% discounts on purchases

+For marketing strategy,
-As a marketing strategy I have set up a [Facebook Business Page](https://www.facebook.com/profile.php?id=61556537234433) in order to promote **Biblia Posters** to a wider audience.
+* I have set up a [Facebook Business Page](https://www.facebook.com/profile.php?id=61556537234433) in order to promote **Biblia Posters** to a wider audience.
+* I have set up a Newsletter Subscription option in order to promote special offers and events to customers.

 <details>
 <summary>Biblia Posters Facebook Business Page</summary>